barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 Ripple network's design, both inherent and acquired.

 **Monetary imbalance**
-At the core, is the "monetary imbalance" in the public network's design.
+At its core, there is a "monetary imbalance" in the public network's design.
 Gateway IOUs are the equivalent of [stablecoins][40] (see next section), their value pegged to real-world currencies.
 They are created/burnt on an one-in-one-out basis.
-XRP itself however is arbitrarily priced in the open market and not pegged to (or backed by) anything.
+XRP itself is arbitrarily priced in the open market and not pegged to (or backed by) anything.
 Quite probably the designers aimed for the central "reserve currency" of the network to reach an equilibrium with the global money markets' demand.
 It would then draw its value solely by the utility of the network itself.